rust-br/rust-book-pt-br/src/ch09-02-recoverable-errors-with-result.md

 <span class="caption">Listing 9-8: Chaining method calls after the question
 mark operator</span>

-<span class="caption">Lista 9-8: Encadeando chamadas de método após o operador
+<span class="caption">Listagem 9-8: Encadeando chamadas de método após o operador
-de interrogação</span>
+de interrogação.</span>

 We’ve moved the creation of the new `String` in `s` to the beginning of the function; that part hasn’t changed.
 Instead of creating a variable `f`, we’ve